Ledger Promo Code 2026: Up to $20 in Bitcoin

 The Ledger product range

-The Ledger range has four distinct models.
-The Nano S Plus (€79) is the entry model: OLED screen, 2 physical buttons, USB-C only, compatible with 5,500+ coins.
-It's ideal for beginners and users storing a simple portfolio.
-The Nano X (€149) adds Bluetooth (iOS and Android compatible) and a rechargeable battery, allowing cable-free phone use.
-It can manage up to 100 apps at once versus 3 for the Nano S Plus.
-The Ledger Flex ($249) is the first model with a 2.84-inch colour E Ink touchscreen and IP11 certification (water- and dust-resistant).
-The Ledger Stax ($399) is the premium model with a 3.7-inch curved E Ink screen and Qi wireless charging.
-The latter two models were designed with the help of iconic designer Tony Fadell (creator of the iPod).
+The Ledger range has five models (official prices checked in July 2026).
+The Nano S Plus (€79) is the entry model: OLED screen, 2 physical buttons, USB-C, ideal for beginners.
+The Nano X (€149) adds Bluetooth (iOS and Android) and a rechargeable battery.
+The Nano Gen5 (€179), launched on 23 October 2025, modernises the Nano family: 2.8-inch curved E Ink touchscreen, USB-C + Bluetooth 5.2 + NFC, Recovery Key included, four colours.
+The Ledger Flex (€249) has a 2.84-inch colour E Ink touchscreen.
+The Ledger Stax (€399) is the premium model with a 3.7-inch curved E Ink screen and Qi wireless charging — Flex and Stax were designed with iconic designer Tony Fadell (creator of the iPod).
+Note: the original Nano S (2016) was discontinued in 2022 and stopped receiving security updates in late 2025 — don't confuse it with the S Plus.

 The security of Ledger hardware wallets